-The transition to the workplace can be particularly challenging for students with ASD.
+The transition from second to third level can be particularly challenging for students with ASD.
 Support and understanding during this period will be valuable.

-Students with ASD respond well to consistency and predictability:
+Students with ASD respond well to consistency and predictability.

 Students with ASD tend to adopt consistent routines in their everyday life.
-There are a number of ways in which this can be achieved in the workplace;
+There are a number of ways in which this can be achieved at third level;

-- Provide well-structured, predictable rooms and schedules. - A clear timeline of events, assignments, and deadlines will support the student in recognising when things are due and allow them to manage their time and plan ahead. - Prioritising activities, organising tasks into a timetable for daily, weekly and monthly activities, and breaking larger tasks into small steps will help support the student. - Give the student notice of any changes in routines, as well as an opportunity to practice new routines.
-A student with ASD will appreciate specific information about start and finish times, breaks and lunches. - If possible try not to reschedule or double-book time if meeting a student with ASD as this can cause them significant stress. - Be cognisant that a student with ASD may not want to sit close to others in or may have a seat / area that they consider "theirs".
-As such asking them to change their routine can cause upset. - Allow the student flexibility to organise their own workspace and develop their own way of completing a task where possible.
+- Provide well-structured, predictable classrooms and timetables. - A clear timeline of events, assignments, and deadlines will support students in recognising when things are due and allow them to manage their time and plan ahead. - If possible try not to reschedule or double-book time if meeting a student with ASD as this can cause them significant stress. - Be cognisant that a student with ASD may not want to sit close to others in or may have a seat / area that they consider "theirs".
+As such asking them to change their routine can upset them.

-Students with ASD tend to be literal learners:
+Students with ASD tend to be literal learners.